kartik7120/Discord_Clone/notes.md

 #### Features to be added

 - [ ] Add profile using Auth0
-- [ ] Fix issue of chat reloading when typying
+- [ ] Fix issue of chat reloading when typing
 - [ ] fix issue for multiple a user sending two or messages at the same time
 - [ ] Add how many users are connected to a single room
-- [ ] Add ability to add videos , images and linkes
+- [ ] Add ability to add videos , images and linked
 - [ ] Add stickers in the text area
 - [ ] Add grouping chats by category